AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/headless/adobe-commerce.md

 Most merchants understand the direction that the industry is heading toward with regards to PWAs and many potential blockers are being removed rapidly.

 Week over week, the number of partners building expertise in PWA Studio grows and we have an accelerating number of customer launches.
-The most recent update to PWA Studio included extensibility that will help make significant progress in compatibility with ADobe Commerce Marketplace extensions.
+The most recent update to PWA Studio included extensibility that will help make significant progress in compatibility with Adobe Commerce Marketplace extensions.

 Many merchants may feel they aren’t ready for headless and PWAs because they require heavy reliance on developers.
 One of the huge benefits of having both the commerce application and the head developed by Adobe Commerce is that it helps ensure compatibility across commerce capabilities.